moss

 A lot of what you write about lives outside your notes: codebases, research archives, project files.
 Connected folders let the agent read from those sources when you need it to, so your notes can reference real material without you having to copy anything in.

-Grant the Moss agent read access to any folder: a codebase, research archive, or project directory.
-Type @ in Actions to mention files, and the agent reads them on demand.
+From Settings, you can grant the Moss agent read access to any folder on your computer: a codebase, research archive, or project directory.
+After granting access, type @ in Actions to mention Connected Folders, and the agent reads them on demand.

 Access model

-Moss does not scan connected folders behind your back, and agent access is read-only.
-Moss keeps folder listings around so you can browse and @ mention files, then the agent reads the files you point it to.
+Moss does not continuously scan connected folders, and agent access is read-only.
+Moss keeps folder listings available so you can browse and @ mention files, then the agent reads only the files you point it to.
 It cannot modify anything in connected folders.

 Codebases and project directories